 Program Format & Subject Areas

 As a student in the Social Justice & Public Policy Academy, you'll spend your time engaged in a combination of class sessions, field trips, hands-on workshops, group discussions, and extracurricular activities.
-You'll register for one of eight tracks: Gender Justice, LGBT Justice, Racial Justice, Labor Justice, Environmental Justice, Disability Justice, Justice for Religious Minorities, or Immigrant Justice.
+You'll register for one of five distinctive tracks: Environmental Justice, Gender Justice, Immigrant Justice, Labor Justice, or Racial Justice.
 These tracks will be grouped into two cohorts to facilitate focused learning in small, interactive groups.

 Regardless of the track you choose, you'll have the opportunity to explore the following subject areas: